irods-contrib/irods_tools_lustre/README.md

 4. Create an LCAPD configuration file in /etc/lcapd.config.
 The following is a sample file.
 Update the MDT name as necessary.

 `
-# Sample configuration file for LCAP

-# MDT(s) to read records from
 MDTDevice   lustre01-MDT0000

-# ChangeLog reader identifier as provided by lctl during registration
 CLReader        cl1

-# How many records to send back per batch (bucket)
 Batch_Records   8192

-# How many buckets to keep in memory, per MDT
 Max_Buckets     256

-# Available loggers: stderr, syslog
 LogType         stderr
 `